 While there are many techniques to reshape and improve nasal function, newer and advanced methods used by Dr. Linkov has been shown to be more effective.
-Dr. Linkov, a best in class Midtown NYC rhinoplasty specialist has completed special training and has treated many patients successfully.
+Dr. Linkov has completed special training and has treated many patients successfully.
 Come visit our clinic in New York City if you are looking for the most natural aesthetic and functional rhinoplasty results.

 What Is the Relevant Anatomy for Rhinoplasty?

-There are certain key nasal structures, made of bone, cartilage, skin, soft tissue, and blood vessels, that must be considered when performing a nose rhinoplasty, including:
+There are certain key nasal structures, made of bone, cartilage, skin, soft tissue, and blood vessels.
+They must be considered when performing a nose rhinoplasty, including:

-- Bone: The most important bony structures that define the nose are the nasal bones at the top, the ethmoid bone at the back, and the maxilla at the bottom.
-Each of these areas is often encountered during rhinoplasty and help serve as the support for the cartilage and soft tissue.
+- Bone: There are several most important bony structures that define the nose.
+These are the nasal bones at the top, the ethmoid bone at the back, and the maxilla at the bottom.
+Each of these areas is encountered during rhinoplasty.
+They serve as the support for the cartilage and soft tissue.